 You may find a TA or RA appointment in another department.
 That department will fund the appointment and EECS will process the appointment.

 Need-based financial aid is unavailable for the MEng.
-For other options for financing the degree, please contact Student Financial Services.
+For more detailed information regarding the cost of attendance, including specific costs for tuition and fees, books and supplies, housing and food as well as transportation, please visit the SFS website.
 The EECS Undergraduate Office encourages students to begin the search for funding before they begin the MEng program.

 Limitations of Support